tyen901/modsync/README.md

 ### LFS downloading behaviour

-The built‑in downloader has two modes:

-- If the `LFS_SERVER_URL` environment variable is set, `modsync` will make an HTTP GET request to `{LFS_SERVER_URL}/{sha}` to obtain the object bytes.
-This mode is primarily used by the test harness but can be used to point at a simple object server.

-- If `LFS_SERVER_URL` is not set the downloader falls back to creating an empty placeholder file at the destination path.
-Replace or extend the downloader to perform `git lfs fetch` or integrate with your hosting provider for production use.
+The downloader implements a single strategy: it uses the Git LFS batch API exposed by Azure DevOps / VisualStudio-style remotes.
+When the repository's origin remote indicates an Azure/VisualStudio host the application will POST to `.../info/lfs/objects/batch` to obtain a download action and then fetch the object bytes from the returned href.
+Authentication can be supplied via the repository provider (for example a Personal Access Token) when required.

+There is no environment-variable-based fallback.
+If your hosting provider exposes a different LFS API (for example GitHub or GitLab) you should implement a provider-specific downloader that calls the appropriate endpoints.

 ## Detecting and launching Arma 3